-Stanuaru CMOS Features Date (mm:dd:yy) Time (hh:mm:ss) Tue, May 15 2000 12 : 8 : 59 ltem Help IDE Primary Master IDE Primary Slave Press Enter 4303 MB Press Enter None Menu Level Change the day, month, IDE Secondary Master IDE Secondary Slave year and century.
+Stanuaru CMOS Features Date (mm:dd:yy) Time (hh:mm:ss) Tue, May 15 2000 12 : 8 : 59 ltem Help IDE Primary Master IDE Primary Slave Press Enter 4303 MB Press Enter None Menu Level ► Change the day, month, IDE Secondary Master IDE Secondary Slave Press Enter None Press Enter None year and century.
 Drive A Drive B Floppy 3 Mode Suppor 1.44M, 3.5 in.
-None rt Disabled Video Halt On EGA/VGA All Errors ↑↓→← : Move Enter Help F5:Previous Values : Select +/-/PU/PD:Value: F10: Save F6:Fail-Safe Defaults F7:Optimi Date & Time Use these items to set the system n date and time IDE Devices Your computer has two IDE channels (Primary and Secondary) and each channel can be installed with one or two devices (Master and Slave).
-Use these items to configure each device on the IDE channel.
-Press Enter to display the IDE sub-menu.
-Press Esc to close the IDE device sub-menu and return to the Standard CMOS Features page.
-Floppy Drive A Floppy Drive B Use these items to set the size a floppy diskette drive(s) installed i Floppy 3 Mode Support Floppy 3 mode refers to a 3.5-inch diskette with a capacity of 1.2 MB.
-Floppy 3 mode is sometimes used in Japan.
-Video This item defines the video mode of the system.
-This mainboard has a built-in VGA graphics system; you must leave this item at the default value.
+None rt Disabled Video Halt On EGA/VGA All Errors $\uparrow \downarrow \rightarrow \leftarrow$: Move Enter Help F5:Previous Values : Select +/-/PU/PD:Value: F10: Save s F6:Fail-Safe Defaults F7:Optimi Date & Time Use these items to set the system n date and time IDE Devices Your computer has two IDE char Secondary) and each channel ca one or two devices (Master and S items to configure each device of Press Enter to display the IDE su Esc to close the IDE device sub- the Standard CMOS Features pa n be installed with Slave).
+Use these n the IDE channel. ub-menu.
+Press menu and return to Floppy Drive A Floppy Drive B Use these items to set the size a floppy diskette drive(s) installed i Floppy 3 Mode Support Floppy 3 mode refers to a 3.5-ind capacity of 1.2 MB.
+Floppy 3 mo used in Japan.
+Video This item defines the video mode This mainboard has a built-in VG you must leave this item at the de A graphics system; efault value.
 Halt On This item defines the operation o (Power On Self Test) routine.
 Yo to select which types of errors in sufficient to halt the system. ou can use this item